 In 1979, Paula took an in-depth training in TM (transcendental meditation) with the Meditative Relaxation Research Foundation based in Auckland, New Zealand.
-Then 15 years old, this was the first step on a journey of inquiry into life and mind.
+Then 15 years old, this was the first active step on a journey of inquiry.

-Moving to Australia in 1987 presented many opportunities to meet and learn from inspiring teachers in natural therapies and other modalities, including exposure to Buddhist psychotherapy with Valerie Kamala Kennedy.
+Moving to Australia in 1987 presented many opportunities to meet and learn from inspiring teachers in natural therapies and other modalities such as massage, with much gained through Buddhist psychotherapy with Valerie Kamala Kennedy.

 In 1992, Paula completed a Diploma in Swedish Massage and Certificate 1 in Shiatsu at the Gold Coast Academy of Natural Therapies and, in 1993 was introduced to her first yoga class with Laurene Hassard, who had qualified through both IYTA and Swami Satchidananda's Integral Yoga Institute, U.S.A.

 Instantly enthralled, and inspired by the obvious benefits of yoga, Paula joined the International Yoga Teachers' Association in 1998 and, while completing her IYTA Diploma of Yoga Teaching under Laurene's mentorship, started teaching small, complimentary classes from home.

 Over the following years Paula attended courses with many well-recognised teachers at events, workshops, conferences, satsangs and YogaFest.
 While continuing to teach small classes at home, Paula took on other teaching opportunities as they arose:- large classes at fitness centres and Bond University; chair yoga at an aged-care facility; teen classes; yoga for pre-schoolers, as well as private students.

 Paula joined Yoga Australia in 2010 as it transitioned from the YTAA.
 The popularity of yoga was on the rise, and so was the evolution of styles, brands and fusions of yoga with other practices.
-Paula began to withdraw to an extent from the many yoga events to focus on her own study and practice, while teaching small classes to allow for more personalised guidance.
+Paula began to withdraw to an extent from the many yoga events to focus on her own study and practice, while teaching smaller classes to allow for more personalised guidance.